markstringer-dti/markstringer-dti.github.io/README.md

 ## Update History

+Update 29th April 2021 - "What can a ten year old teach me?"

 Update 27th April 2021 - "You see things differently if you talk to everyone who cares."

 Update 26th April 2021 - "It's time to talk about the swamp"